-Map of the Internet circa 2008 – This image has been making it’s way around the net since, well… 2003.
-I think it’s a pretty cool image; and a not to mention mind-blowing as a representation.
-We see this stuff on Facebook or Twitter and think thats sweet (or something), maybe even like, or share it.
-In this post I’m going to try get some insight into this image, where it came from, how accurate it is and what it represents, and see what happens when you tear the concept of the internet map apart.
+Map of the Internet circa 2003 – This image has been making it’s a way around the net since, well… 2003.
+I think it’s a pretty cool image; and not to mention mind-blowing as a representation.
+We see this stuff on Facebook or Twitter and think that sweet (or something), maybe even like, or share it.
+In this post, I’m going to try to get some insight into this image, where it came from, how accurate it is and what it represents and see what happens when you tear the concept of the internet map apart.

 Tearing it apart is probably a harsh way to put it.
 I’m going to ask and try to answer a couple of questions.